AgenticEval: Toward Agentic and Self-Evolving Safety Evaluation of Large Language Models: Related Work

 \textbf{Regulation-Grounded Safety Auditing.} \quad A parallel line of research aims to align LLM behavior with regulatory and ethical standards.
 COMPL-AI~\citep{guldimann2024compl} advances this agenda by operationalizing the EU AI Act into a benchmarking suite, whereas AutoLaw~\citep{nguyen2025autolaw} leverages LLM “jurors” to evaluate potential violations of jurisdiction-specific laws.
 While these works highlight the promise of compliance auditing, they also reveal persistent bottlenecks: manual codification remains labor-intensive, and coverage is often restricted to narrowly defined legal domains.
 Recent advances, such as PolicyPulse~\citep{wang2025policypulse}, demonstrate that automated rule synthesis for evolving policies is feasible.
 However, the broader challenge lies in achieving scalability, i.e., generalizing beyond predefined domains to arbitrary regulatory texts with minimal human intervention.

 \textbf{Agentic Evaluation.} \quad Agentic evaluation (or AI for AI evaluation) has progressed from single-agent prompting to coordinated committees that debate, critique, and adjudicate, thereby providing broader coverage than self-reflection baselines~\citep{irving2018ai,asad2025reddebate,zhang2025evaluationagent}.
 More recently, the field has shifted from one-shot red-teaming campaigns to lifelong evaluation frameworks that accumulate and reuse attack knowledge.
 AutoDAN-Turbo~\citep{liu2025autodanturbo} autonomously expands a strategy library to discover novel jailbreaks from scratch, outperforming seeded baselines, while AutoRedTeamer~\citep{zhou2025autoredteamer} maintains a memory-based portfolio of attacks that adapts continuously to emerging defenses.
+ALI-Agent~\citep{wang2024ali} employs an emulation-refinement pipeline to probe long-tail risks in human value alignment, yet it relies on general ethical categories rather than autonomously parsing and validating against unstructured regulatory texts.
 ShieldAgent~\citep{chen2025shieldagent} introduces a verifiable guardrail over agent action trajectories, linking policy-grounded reasoning with multi-agent auditing.
 Collectively, these systems advance the field beyond snapshot audits toward continual, regulation-aware evaluation with progressively expanding coverage.